Skip to main content

 Applying machine learning to food prices

-In developing countries food waste is primarily caused by inadequate cold chain logistics and transport, but in Europe these are extremely efficient.
+In Europe, logistics and transport are extremely efficient.
 Data flows between suppliers and retailers so every party knows what food items are arriving and when.
 This was the catalyst for Wasteless’ idea that this data could hold the key to reducing waste in the supermarket aisle.
+Wasteless created models to understand how customers act on price and freshness.
+Their solution can pinpoint the most enticing price point for customers relative to an item’s expiration date.

-Image from Simon Peel
+Image from Wasteless

-The perfect launchpad to Europe
+Amsterdam as the perfect launchpad into Europe

 Contact amsterdam inbusiness